ugoogalizer/aqi/README.md

 * OLED Display (intended to display aqi result on local display to enable portable measurements)
 * RESTful API (intended to access from Home Assistant (homeassistant.io))
 * Home Assistant yaml configuration to read from RESTful interface
+* Autostart of sensor and rest API (optional screen - don't want it on all the time..)

 Not Working and on the TODO list:
-* Autostart of sensor and rest API (optional screen - don't want it on all the time..)
 * HTTP webpage (plot.ly) displaying historic sensor measurements
+* Reduce reliance on sudo to run Python
 * Understand and fix if neccesary the AQI definitions
 * Migrate sensor code from Python2 to Python3
 * Run code in python virtual environment